cinchy-co/Documentation/data-syncs/building-data-syncs/advanced-settings/README.md

 # Advanced Settings

-The pages listed under this section are not required for most data syncs, but they can help you create more robust use cases when applied correctly.
+The pages listed under this section aren't required for most data syncs, but they can help you create more robust use cases when applied correctly.

 {% content-ref url="filters.md" %}
 [filters.md](filters.md)